pleb-devs/ai-guides/maple/maple-app-quickstart.md

 ### Use voice
 Tap the microphone icon, speak, then send; Maple transcribes and replies with text and optional audio.
 Requires Pro, Team, or Max.
 Works on web, desktop, and iOS today.

-### Upload a file
+### Upload an image or document
 - Tap the paperclip/camera, choose **Image** or **Document**, and send one file (≤5MB).
-Supported images: JPG, PNG, WEBP.
-Documents: PDF, DOC/DOCX, TXT, RTF, XLS/XLSX, PPT/PPTX, MD.
+- Supported images: JPG, PNG, WEBP.
+Supported documents: PDF, DOC/DOCX, TXT, RTF, XLS/XLSX, PPT/PPTX, MD.
+- Add clear instructions in the same message (for example, “summarize each section in 3 bullets,” “extract all dates,” or “describe this slide in two bullet points”).
-- Great for translations, summaries, code reviews, and slide notes.
+- Great for translations, summaries, code reviews, slide notes, and quick data extraction.

 ## Pro usage